Yuriy Bekker, Conductor

 Charleston Southern University Concert Singers (Ricard Bordas, Director)

 About the Show

 The CSO’s own Yuriy Bekker conducts this performance of Giuseppe Verdi’s Requiem.
-Special guest vocalists and the Charleston Symphony Orchestra Chorus and the College of Charleston Concert Choir will join forces to present a powerful and moving Requiem unlike any other.
+Special guest vocalists and 175 singers from three choirs will join forces to present a thrilling and powerful Requiem unlike any other.

 Giuseppe Verdi completed his Requiem Mass as a tribute to his friend Alessandro Manzoni – a beloved Italian writer – and you’ll often hear his version called, “Manzoni” Requiem.
 It is a powerful statement to the esteem that Verdi, and indeed all of Italy, felt for Manzoni.
 Earlier in life, Verdi had experienced the tragic losses of two children and his first wife; he was no stranger to grief and mourning.

 Prior to the 18th century, before it became popularized for secular concert performance, a Requiem, the Catholic mass for the dead, was a holy ritual accompanied by music.
 Over time, as the music became more complex, it transitioned to performances beyond the church and became a larger work for orchestra, chorus, and soloists.
 Various Requiem settings were composed by Mozart, Berlioz, Bruckner, Dvořák, and Verdi, among many others.
 Each composer put their own mark on their version, to be sure.
 Verdi’s Requiem stands out among the others for several reasons.